 Introduction to Space Syntax presents an illustrated overview of space syntax theory and technology.
 It also provides examples of the use of space syntax in practice by Space Syntax Limited, the consulting company created by University College London.

-Professor Alan Penn, Dean at The Bartlett, University College London, explains how the process works:
+Professor Alan Penn, former Dean at The Bartlett, University College London, explains how the process works: